medcomdk/MedComLandingPage/docs/assets/documents/FHIRValidationGovernance.md

 #### 3.1.1 JSON

 1)	Go to https://medcomfhir.dk and log in.
-2)	Select the “Bundle” section to get access to Bundle operations.
+2)	Select the “Bundle” section to get access to the Bundle operations.
 3)	Choose the POST /Bundle/%Validate operation and click “Try it out”.
 4)	Paste your FHIR Bundle (JSON format) into the request body and click “Execute”.
 5)	Review the validation result (OperationOutcome) under the “Responses” section.